aquesnel/thibault-flowchart/README.md

 # thibault-flowchart

 This project is a flowchart of all the fencing plays in the book "Academie de l'espee" by Girard Thibault from 1628.

+# Goal

+The goal of this project is to have a flowchart that:
+* shows the sequence of circles for each play in the book.
+* highlights the decisions points and choices that Thibault makes for in each play in the book.

+# Plan

+The plan for this project is:
+1. create 1 flowchart for each chapter exactly following the circles in the book and just create the graph of nodes with just the circle number in the node.
+Do this for all chapters, and one file per chapter.
+2. For each chapter add nodes for the decision points and options that Thibault calls out in the text.
+Fill in those questions and the options so the graph is a self sufficient flowchart.
+3. Combine the chapters into one flowchart and merge overlapping parts of plays across chapters that are repeated moves.
+4. add the ability to focus any play and related decisions.

 # How to Edit a flowchart